instead-hub/instead/doc/stead3-en.md

 }
 ```

-If the name of the object begins with the character '#', then the object gets
+By assigning a tag to the 'nam' attribute, the object's actual name will be
-tag and automatically generated numeric name.
+automatically generated behind the scenes.

 ### Attribute usage scene decor